Grutas Tolantongo Hot Springs: What to Know Before You Go

 At an altitude of over 4,000 feet (1280 meters), the Tolantongo hot springs flow from the volcanic mountains into a cave and turquoise river that is simply breathtaking.

-In addition, the stunning backdrop of mountains and desert surrounding Tolantongo, Hidalgo makes for incredible views as you soak in the thermal mineral waters that are said to have healing properties.
+Plus the stunning backdrop of mountains and desert surrounding Tolantongo, Hidalgo makes for incredible views as you soak in the thermal mineral waters that are said to have healing properties.

 And while this is a touristy site, I was pleasantly surprised by the delicate balance of nature with the developed resort.